Malassezia Pachydermatis (Fungal Infection of the Skin) in Dogs

 Causes

-The causes of excessive proliferation of this fungus are varied.
-Often a weakened immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
+The causes of excessive proliferation of this yeast are diverse.
+Often, a weakened immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
 It comprises a complex network of organs, cells, and molecules that work together to protect the body. or an allergyAn allergy is an overreaction of the immune system to a normally harmless substance, the allergen.
 The reaction can include symptoms such as skin rash, itching, sneezing, respiratory distress, or in severe cases, anaphylactic shock. is the triggerA trigger is a stimulus that elicits a specific reaction or state.
 In veterinary medicine, this can refer to emotional responses, such as fear or aggression, or medical conditions, such as seizures in dogs and cats..
-Skin irritations or injuries, hormonal disorders, moist skin environments, or excessive sebumsebum is the oily substance produced by the skin's sebaceous glands.
-It helps keep the skin and hair supple and provides some protection against bacteria and fungi. production can also promote proliferation.
+Skin irritations or injuries, hormonal imbalances, moist skin environments, or excessive sebumsebum is the oily substance produced by the skin's sebaceous glands.
+It helps keep the skin and hair supple and provides some protection against bacteria and fungi. production can also promote its growth.
 Certain breeds, such as Basset Hounds, Cocker Spaniels, and West Highland White Terriers, are more susceptible to this condition due to their genetic predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
 In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases..

 Another significant risk is the presence of underlying conditions such as atopic dermatitis, seborrhea, or endocrine disorders.
-These conditions create an environment in which Malassezia can thrive by weakening the skin barrier or impairing the dog’s normal immune responseAn immune response is the immune system's reaction to foreign substances (antigens), such as microorganisms or proteins.
+These conditions create an environment where Malassezia can thrive by weakening the skin barrier or impairing the dog’s normal immune responseAn immune response is the immune system's reaction to foreign substances (antigens), such as microorganisms or proteins.
 It involves a series of processes aimed at recognizing, fighting, and eliminating these antigens..

 Symptoms